Does The Pledge Mandate Zero Aggression Absolutism?

 Members of the Party shall be those persons who have certified in writing that they oppose the initiation of force to achieve political or social goals.

-Many of them were aware of how anarchists use the phrase "initiation of force", but it was always in the context of absolute abstinence for any purpose.
+Many such moderates were aware of how anarchists use the phrase "initiation of force", but it was always in the context of absolute abstinence for any purpose.
 The LP Pledge qualifies the usual anarchist formula with the above vague language about "political or social goals".
 If the LP had intended an oath of absolute fealty to the Zero Aggression Principle, it would have used a normal and unqualified statement of it.
 One could reasonably conclude that these "political or social goals" must be a reference to the goals involved in the step they as Pledgers were taking: adopting the Party's goals as their own.

-Unless stated otherwise Content of this page is licensed under Creative Commons Attribution-ShareAlike 3.0 License
+Unless otherwise stated, the content of this page is licensed under Creative Commons Attribution-ShareAlike 3.0 License